 New Start/Stop Remote Control

-One of the newest features for Bobcats is the ability to remotely switch your machine on and off.
-Now you might be thinking, is that really a big deal?
-That entirely depends on how you’re using your engine driven machine.
-For welders working in construction or maintenance, it’s a game-changer.
+One of the latest advancements in Bobcat technology is remote start/stop capability, allowing you to control your machine from a distance.
+Now you might be thinking, "is that really a big deal?"
+That entirely depends on how you're using your engine-driven machine.
+For welders working in construction or maintenance, it's a game-changer.

-It should be noted that the start/stop remote won’t work with every Miller Bobcat.
-It must be a model with remote start/stop technology integrated in, such as the welders below:
+It should be noted that the start/stop remote won't work with every Miller Bobcat.
+It must be a model that is equipped with remote start/stop technology, such as the welders below:

 Size Vs. Power